-Given the firearm industry’s stringent requirements, consistent high-quality firearm finishing is crucial to a successful project.
-With over 35 years of experience, Silvex provides advanced plating technologies to many of the industries prominent firearms manufacturers.
-All of our firearms finishes comply with military specifications.
+Proper firearm finishing is essential for maintaining peak performance and long-lasting durability.
+Quality gun finishes protect firearms from rust, corrosion, environmental damage, and the wear and tear caused by regular use.
+Whether you’re a hunter, collector, or shooting enthusiast, investing in the best firearm coating ensures your guns stay in top condition for years.
+Given the firearm industry’s stringent requirements, consistent, high-quality firearm finishing is crucial to a successful project.
+With over 35 years of experience, Silvex provides advanced plating technologies to many of the industry’s prominent firearms manufacturers.
+All of our types of gun finishes comply with military specifications.

-As an industry leader, we are specialized in a variety of firearm finishing treatments, including black oxide, zinc and manganese phosphate, hard anodize, electroless nickel and Teflon.
+As an industry leader, we have specialized in a variety of firearm finishing treatments, including black oxide, zinc, and manganese phosphate, hard anodize, electroless nickel, and Teflon.
 Below, we review these three types of gun finishes, their characteristics, and the benefits associated with each to help guide you in choosing the ideal treatment for your firearm.
-Learn more about the variety of weapon coating options and contact us if you have any questions.
+Learn more about the variety of weapon coating options, and contact us if you have any questions.

 Black Oxide (Bluing)

-The black oxide finishing treatment is a high-quality, corrosion-resistant finish that won’t chip, peel or change the physical dimension of a firearm piece.
+Black oxide finishing, commonly called bluing, is a traditional way to finish steel that protects firearms from corrosion while reducing glare if properly pre-finished.
+The black oxide finishing process oxidizes metal surfaces and is achieved by an electrochemical reaction that transforms surface iron into magnetite.
+The black oxide finishing treatment is a high-quality, corrosion-resistant finish that won’t chip, peel, or change the physical dimension of a firearm piece.
 As one of the least expensive corrosion-resistant finishes on the market, black oxide is often the preferred finish used on gun barrels and small components.
-Gun oil is important to this type of finish to avoid rusting.
+Gun oil is important to these types of gun finishes to avoid rusting.
 Methods used are either a hot or cold process.
-Silvex offers the hot black oxide process in accordance with Mil-DTL-13924.
+Silvex offers the hot black oxide process per Mil-DTL-13924.

 Hard Anodize (Hard Coat)